-Corporate governance refers to the board and senior management's authority and responsibilities for governing the bank's operations and structure.
+Corporate governance identifies the authorities and responsibilities of the board and senior management, in their respective roles, to govern the bank's operations and structure.
 Corporate governance involves the relationships among the bank's board, management, shareholders, and other stakeholders.
 Corporate governance is essential to the safe and sound operation of the bank.
+Corporate governance includes how the board and senior management, in their respective roles,